andrewwoods1/andrewwoods1.github.io/_posts/2018-11-29-Predicting-football-games-with-random-forests.md

 ---
 layout: post
-title: Predicting football matches with Random Forests and Platt's scaling
+title: Predicting football matches with Random Forests and Platt scaling
 ---

 Random forests have been shown to be an incredibly powerful means of classification.
 However for a problem such as football match result prediction, we're less interested in classification and moreso in the uncertainties involved.
 The following post gives details on the random forest model I have been working on of late, and how Platt scaling corrects the uncalibrated probabilities calculated by the classifier.